TheGrol/goonOS/README.md

-# goonOS, an Operating System for goons, by goons
+# goonOS, an Operating System for goons, by goons.

 There's not really much to it right now, but it's planned to be incredibly lightweight and accessible
 -----------------------